ninad-0408/CLUBSIIITM_Server/README.md

 <p id="links"></p>

 ## Link
-We have hosted the website on heroku : <a href="https://clubsiiitmg.web.app/">Visit Us!</a>
+We have hosted the website on Oracle : <a href="https://clubsiiitmg.web.app/">Visit Us!</a>

 ## Team Members